Unbalanced subtrees in binary rooted ordered and un-ordered trees

 We define a tree in $\mathcal{T}_n$ to be a \emph{caterpillar} of size $n$ if each node is a leaf or it has at least one leaf as a direct descendant.
 See for example Fig.~\ref{cat}~(a)~(b).

-Caterpillars can be also characterized by the fact that they are the most unbalanced trees.
+In addition, caterpillars can be characterized by the fact that they are the most unbalanced trees.
 As a measure of tree imbalance we take the following index.
 Given a tree $t$ and a node $i$, let $t_l(i)$ (resp. $t_r(i)$) be the left (resp. right) subtree of $t$ determined by $i$.
 We define

-If $t \in \mathcal{T}_n$ its \emph{Colless}'s index (see \cite{slatkin}) is defined as
+If $t \in \mathcal{T}_n$, its \emph{Colless}'s index (see \cite{slatkin}) is defined as

-The Colless's index is considered as a measure of tree imbalance (see \cite{slatkin}).
+The Colless's index is considered as a measure of tree imbalance.
 Its value ranges between $0$ and $1$, where $0$ corresponds to a completely balanced tree while $1$ to an unbalanced one.

-From the previous definitions it turns out that a tree of size $n>2$ is a caterpillar if and only if its Colless's index is $1$.
+Based on the previous definitions, a tree of size $n>2$ is a caterpillar if and only if its Colless's index is $1$.